What is a Health Savings Account?

 How do I contribute to my account?

-You can make deposits to your account just as you would any other bank account including deposit in person, transfer from another account or direct deposit through payroll deduction.
+You can make deposits to your account just as you would any other bank account including: in person, transfer from another account or direct deposit through payroll deduction.
 Your employer may even make deposits to your account on your behalf, but you may only use a tax deduction on your own contributions.
-As with traditional IRA's, you can make prior year contributions up to the tax years deadline.
-For the 2019 tax year, you may contribute $3,500 for a single coverage account or up to $7,000 for a family coverage account.
+As with traditional IRAs, you can make prior-year contributions up to the tax years deadline.
+For the 2020 tax year, you may contribute $3,550 for a single coverage account or up to $7,100 for a family coverage account.
 Account owners 55 or older may also be eligible to make $1,000 "catch-up" contributions.

 How do I use the funds in my Health Savings Account?

-Your HSA will work just like an interest earning checking account.
-You will be provided with a debit card, which you may use to make purchases for qualified medical expenses.
+Your HSA will work just like an interest-earning checking account.
+You will get a debit card to make purchases for qualified medical expenses.
 It is your responsibility to keep records of your expenditures.
 Any non-medical expenditures could be subject to a tax penalty.